GRE® PREP - COURSES

 When to take the GRE?

-Choosing the best GRE test date for you requires planning backwards.
+Choosing the right GRE test date for you requires planning backwards.
 If you are testing closer to your application deadlines, you'll want to allow enough time for test scores to reach the schools, usually about 1-2 weeks.
-During busier testing months, GRE test seats fill up fast, so reserve your seat early.
+During busier testing months, GRE test seats fill up fast, so registering for the test early is advised.
 Not sure you'll get a great score your first time?
-Allow enough time to study and re-test.
+Allow enough time to study and retake the GRE.

 What is considered a good score on the GRE?